Ken Davis · MO 152nd · Republican

 Girls’ Sports for Biological Females

-After decades around the game — coaching youth ball, working the football chain gang (I’ve missed only two games in all those years), and serving as a licensed MSHSAA official for basketball and volleyball — I believe laws need to be in place to restrict girls’ sports to biological females from birth.
+After decades around the game — coaching youth ball, working the PBR1 football Chain Gang since 1978, and serving as a licensed MSHSAA official for basketball and volleyball — I believe laws need to be in place to restrict girls’ sports to biological females from birth.

 05